Truxmore: 1965 to the 1980s

 Container loader remained popular, and hopper opening was widened during 1960's

 Truxmore Pakkers remained virtually unchanged from 1963 until the last models were built in the late 1980s.
 The brand was acquired by American Precision Industries in the 1960s, but was sold again soon thereafter.
-The company traded as Truck Equipment Corporation (Tecorp), Truxmore Industries, and Truxmore Inc. (T.I.), and at some point moved the refuse truck headquarters to Richmond, Virginia.
+The company traded as Truck Equipment Corporation (Tecorp), Truxmore Industries, and Truxmore Inc. (T.I.), and moved the refuse truck headquarters to Richmond, Virginia.
 In 1985, Truxmore assets were purchased by a liquidator, and were sold off to pay debts and liabilities.
-The Truxmore Pakker was revived briefly in the late 1980s by Rand Automated Compaction Systems of Raleigh, North Carolina.
-Rand continued production of the barrel trucks (re-badged as the Rand Classic) for a short time, as part of a family of side-loading refuse trucks including the old Cobey and EMCO designs.
-This company also folded in the early 1990s.
+Panther Summit Industries of Raleigh, North Carolina purchased the assets of Truxmore in 1986, and revived the line as a subsidiary.
+The following year, Truxmore and EMCO (Plainview, TX) were grouped together as Rand Automated Compaction Systems.
+Rand continued production of the barrel trucks (re-badged as the Rand Classic) and pooled engineering resources with their new stablemate EMCO.
+Rand was in turn bought out in 1988 and became a satellite of the new Loadmaster before it folded shortly thereafter.
+Truxmore/Rand trucks have not been produced since that time.

 By the 1970s, The a 27-yard body replaced the Big 32 as the king of the Truxmore lineup